Collection Development Policy

 North Dakota Collection

 The North Dakota collection is a valuable source of local history for residents and non-residents of the state.
 The Fargo Public Library collects books pertaining to the history, economic, social and cultural life of the state of North Dakota.
 The main content of material contained in this collection must be focused on North Dakota.
 Materials that are county and city histories are a focus, particularly those which cover the eastern part of the state.
 Materials which deal with the region are also obtained.
 This includes eastern Minnesota, South Dakota and Manitoba.
-Works of North Dakota authors who reside in the state are also purchased.
+Works of North Dakota authors who reside in the state may also purchased.
 Fargo high school yearbooks are included in the collection as well.
 Of particular note is an archive of Fargo City Directories, which date back to the 1800s and are generally used for genealogical research.

 VII.
 Periodical Collection